-A willingness to learn is an important commitment that each student must make when entering High School and if this is to become, if it is not already, a part of the make-up of individual students, parental support and encouragement is critical.
-Parents must understand that one of the foundations for successful schooling, and therefore education, is for students to know that parents/carers are interested in what is happening at school in relationships and in classroom learning.
+A willingness to learn is an important commitment that each student must make when entering High School.
+Parents should understand that one of the key foundations for successful education is for students to know that parents/carers are interested in what is happening at school.
 If children are given practical and social life skills by parents in the years leading up to this time of transition into High School, students generally have more confidence when they arrive.
 Family values and expectations of respect and acceptable behaviour, having responsibility in the home for tasks will build into them a commitment to completing tasks, listening carefully and applying themselves to their learning.

-Some ways to build into our children the resilience and expectation of application to their learning may involve the following.
+Some ways to build into our children the resilience and expectation of application to their learning may involve the following: